carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-overlay.md

 **Note:** This action implies an `@overlay/match` selecting the last node.
 Any other `@overlay/match` annotation is ignored.

+**History:**
+- v0.32.0 — omitting `@overlay/append` annotation implies a merge operation and 0 matches, defaulting to insert after the last item.

 ### @overlay/assert

 Checks assertion that value of "left" matched node equals that of the annotated "right" node (_or_ a provided predicate).